microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

  You have successfully imported the Inventory Management System App.

- <h3>Testing the App</h3>
+ <h2>Testing the App</h2>

- To execute the Inventory Management System App Go to this [link](https://github.com/microsoft/ContosoTraders/blob/main/demo-scripts/low-code-development/overview.md)
+ To execute the Inventory Management System App

+  1. Go to Power Platform Admin center and select Apps.
+  2. You can see the imported Power App there and click on it to run it.

+  For further proceedings please click this [link](https://github.com/microsoft/ContosoTraders/blob/main/demo-scripts/low-code-development/overview.md) to open the "LOW CODE DEVELOPMENT – HIGH LEVEL SCENARIO WALKTHROUGH" guide.
+You can use this guide to test the app.

 <h3>Common errors</h3>

 1. Authentication failed